-With so many active users, many B2B companies are beginning to recognize the potential that LinkedIn offers to reach their target customers.
+With so many active users, many B2B sales companies are beginning to recognize the potential that LinkedIn offers to reach their target customers.

-10 Best LinkedIn Tips for Sales Success
+23 Best LinkedIn Tips for Sales Success

-Social selling is all about finding, engaging and connecting with your prospects through social media platforms.
+Social selling is all about finding, engaging, and connecting with your prospects through social media platforms.
 However, social selling is more than commenting on posts and sending messages to prospects.

-There is so much noise out there from trainers and consultants alike selling their LinkedIn training with advice, tips, and tricks that is frankly just is flat out wrong and bad for our sales community.
+There is so much noise out there from trainers and consultants alike selling their LinkedIn training with advice, tips, and tricks that is, frankly, just flat out wrong and bad for our sales community.

 Tip #1: Update Your LinkedIn Profile from Resume to Resource

-62% of buyers today look for an informative LinkedIn profile when deciding whether to work with a sales rep or not.
+75% of buyers today look for an informative LinkedIn profile when deciding whether to work with a sales rep or not.
 This emphasizes the need to optimize your LinkedIn profile to turn it into a resource for buyers.

 In this short video, I show you how to update your LinkedIn headline to make it more relevant to your target buyer.